THE DEFINITIVE GUIDE TO WINTER CAMPING

 A good 4-season tent will typically be dome-shaped, and constructed predominately of solid fabric as opposed to mesh for more warmth and strength, have a large number of guy lines and a larger than normal vestibule(s) for gear storage and/or cooking in bad weather.

-A decent winter sleeping bag is a must, and the first place to go is to check the EN ratings.
+Choosing a good cold weather sleeping bag is a must, and the first place to go is to check the EN ratings.
 EN ratings are generated by tucking a sensor covered manikin into a sleeping bag and subjecting him/her to a simulated freezing night in a cold chamber.
 After pulling our stiff(er) friend out of the chiller, they will look at the data and will generally give EN ratings as two numbers - a comfort rating and a lower-limit rating in degree Fahrenheit (or Celsius).

 The comfort rating represents the lowest temperature that the average female (or cold sleeper) can comfortably tolerate and the lower-limit rating is representative for the average male (or warm sleeper).